scsm-ua/kirtan-guide-en/songs/kobe-hobe-bolo-se-dina-amar.md

     tṛṇādhika hīna,    kobe nije māni, sahiṣṇutā-guṇa hṛdoyete āni’ sakale mānada,   āpani amānī, hoye āsvādibo nāma-rasa-sār

-Considering myself lower than a blade of grass, bringing the quality of forbearance into my heart, show- ing respect to all, myself being freed from all false pride— when will I taste the essence of the liquid nectar of the Holy Name?
+Considering myself lower than a blade of grass, bringing the quality of forbearance into my heart, showing respect to all, myself being freed from all false pride— when will I taste the essence of the liquid nectar of the Holy Name?

 #### 3

     dhona jon āra,       kobitā-sundarī, bolibo nā chāhi deho-sukha-karī janme-janme dāo,    ohe gaurahari! ahaitukī bhakti charaṇe tomār

-Wealth, following, beautiful women, as described in worldly poetry—I do not want any such bodily plea- sures.
+Wealth, following, beautiful women, as described in worldly poetry—I do not want any such bodily pleasures.
 O Lord Gaurahari, please give me unmotivated devotion to Your lotus feet, birth after birth.

 #### 4